DataChat provides several ways to work with others in your organization.

 To begin collaborating on your recipe with another user, enter

-Collaborate on this recipe with in the chat box, then select or enter their email address.
+Collaborate on this recipe with in the GEL input field, then select or enter their email address.
 The number of collaborators appears next to the recipe name.

 On the receiving side, the recipe appears in the Active Sessions section of the homepage.
 You, the sender, are listed as the recipe's owner.